matter-labs/zksync-web-era-docs/docs/dev/guide/cross-chain-tutorial.md

 });
 ```

-The code is relatively straightforward and is equivalent to how it would work with `ethers`.
+The code is relatively straightforward and is mostly equivalent to how it would work with `ethers`.

 You can call this code by running